Federal Student Loan Forms

 Third Party Release Form (Department of Education)

-According to the Department, most forms are available in Spanish on myeddebt.ed.gov at: Forms Page (Spanish).
+Most forms are available in Spanish on StudentLoans.gov at: Repayment Forms.
 You can find additional Spanish forms below.
 It is always a good idea to check with your servicer to make sure that you have the most up to date form.

 More broadly, “Español” appears in the upper right hand corner of every page on myeddebt.ed.gov.
 When you click on that it moves you to the Spanish version of the web site.

 Federal Student Aid wants borrowers to discuss all options and eligibility requirements prior to applying for a deferment or forbearance, application forms for these entitlements are only available from individual loan servicers.
 This is to avoid situations where borrowers who are unaware of all options inadvertently apply for forbearance when they could be eligible for income-driven repayment, deferments, or discharge.
-All servicers provide the following forms in both English and Spanish:
+All servicers provide some forms in both English and Spanish, including:

 In-School Deferment (SCH)